From the sea-urchin festival in the spring to the fireworks on New Year's Eve,

-Sagra del riccio (Sea-Urchin Festival) (staged during February
+Sagra del riccio (Sea-Urchin Festival) (staged from March 22 to April 27)

 At dawn, during the "January droughts", sea-urchins are caught all along the coast of Alghero.
 These are then sold along the Lido and the Passeggiata Barcellona at brightly coloured ad-hoc market stalls that are frequented in great numbers by those who appreciate the sea-urchins' sweet, delicious eggs